FaaSr/FaaSr-tutorial/README.md

 Open the file named faasr_env in the editor.
 You need to enter your GitHub token here: replace the string "REPLACE_WITH_YOUR_GITHUB_TOKEN" with your GitHub token, and save this file.

 The secrets file stores all credentials you use for FaaSr.
-You will notice that this file has the pre-populated credentials (secret key, access key) to access the Minio "play" bucket
+You will notice that this file has the pre-populated credentials (secret key, access key) to access the Minio "play" bucket.

 # Configure the FaaSr JSON simple workflow template with your GitHub username

 Open the file tutorial_simple.json and replace the string "YOUR_GITHUB_USERNAME" with your GitHub username, and save this file.

 The JSON file stores the configuration for your workflow.
 We'll come back to that later.

+# Creating a Minio S3 bucket

+Create a new bucket in your Minio client (Administrator > Buckets), and name the Bucket Name as "faasr".
+This is name that is accessed in line 13 in the tutorial_simple.json file.

 # Register and invoke the simple workflow with GitHub Actions